Arun Valley

-Arun Valley is located in Khandbari, Sankhuwasabha District, in the eastern Himalayas, between the Sagarmatha (Everest) and Makalu-Barun National Parks.
+Arun Valleyalso Known as, Sankhuwa Valley, in the eastern Himalayas, between the Sagarmatha (Everest) and Makalu-Barun National Parks.
 At an altitude of about 457 meters (1,500 ft) above sea level, the valley is considered to be relatively deep.
 The Arun River flows through this valley, originating in Tibet and cutting deep through the Himalayas before joining the Sapta Koshi River in Nepal.